Alazar-dev/validations/README.md

 # rearrange

 ========
-This repo is used to rearrange names.
+This repo is used to rearrange all names.